-The year is flying by and we are already more than three-quarters of the way through 2017.
+The year is flying by!
+We’re already more than three-quarters of the way through 2017.
 Now is the time for small business owners to look for ways to take their businesses to new heights in Q4.
-Here are four business trends to consider incorporating into your own business.
+Here are four small business trends to consider incorporating into your own business.

 The Bottom Line: With more than half of 2017 behind us, 2018 predictions have already begun to speculate.
-Make sure to take full advantage of these cutting-edge and realistic opportunities and business trends so that you are poised for growth next year!
+Get poised for growth!
+Make sure to take full advantage of these cutting-edge and realistic opportunities and small business trends.